dmlc/xgboost/guide/README.md

   return 0;
 }
 ```
-You can run the program by the following command, using three workers.
+The following command starts the program with three worker processes.
 ```bash
 ../tracker/rabit_demo.py -n 3 broadcast.rabit
 ```
-Besides string, rabit also allows broadcast of constant size array and vector.
+Besides strings, rabit also allows to broadcast constant size array and vectors.

 Common Use Case
 =====
-Many distributed machine learning algorithm involves dividing the data into each node,
+Many distributed machine learning algorithms involve splitting the data into different nodes,
-compute statistics locally and aggregates them together.
-Such process is usually done repeatively in
+computing statistics locally, and finally aggregating them.
+Such workflow is usually done repetitively through
-many iterations before the algorithm converge.
-Allreduce naturally meets the need of such programs,
+many iterations before the algorithm converges.
+Allreduce naturally meets the structure of such programs,
 common use cases include:

 * Aggregation of gradient values, which can be used in optimization methods such as L-BFGS.
-* Aggregation of other statistics, which can be used in KMeans and Gaussian Mixture Model.
+* Aggregation of other statistics, which can be used in KMeans and Gaussian Mixture Models.
 * Find the best split candidate and aggregation of split statistics, used for tree based models.

-The main purpose of Rabit is to provide reliable and portable library for distributed machine learning programs.
-So that the program can be run reliably on different types of platforms.
+Rabit is a reliable and portable library for distributed machine learning programs, that allow programs to run reliably on different platforms.

-Structure of Rabit Program
+Structure of a Rabit Program
 =====
-The following code illustrates the common structure of rabit program.
+The following code illustrates the common structure of a rabit program.
 This is an abstract example,
-you can also refer to [kmeans.cc](../toolkit/kmeans.cc) for an example implementation of kmeans.
+you can also refer to [kmeans.cc](../toolkit/kmeans.cc) for an example implementation of kmeans algorithm.

 ```c++
 #include <rabit.h>